UMass-RC/unity-docs/docs/managing-files/filezilla.md

 ## FileZilla ##
 FileZilla can use either an `.rsa` or a `.ppk` private key, but the 'Browse' button will show only `.ppk` files.
-To use an `.rsa` key, type in the path to the keyfile by hand.
+To use an `.rsa` key, type in the path to the key file by hand.

 This guide assumes that your key lives at `~/.ssh/KEYFILE`, but you can substitute this path.